WWE News: Adult Film Company Pokes Fun At WWE Over Superstar’s Name Change

 At the same time, it’s still early days for the new gimmick and it remains to be seen if crowds will respond to the changes in the coming weeks.
 Gable is starting to embrace his nickname on WWE television, and he continues to put on top quality matches which will only further endear him to the WWE Universe.

 On the last episode of Friday Night SmackDown, the superstar came up short in a match against Corbin.
-With the brand draft currently ongoing, it’s possible that the match will be their last match against one another for a while, as their fate has not yet been decided.
+With the brand draft currently ongoing, it’s possible that this past match will be their last one against each other for a while, as their fate has not yet been decided.
 Final draft picks will occur on next week’s Monday Night Raw.

 This is the most attention Gable has gotten since being promoted to the main roster.
 It will be interesting to see what his future holds.